psu-libraries/researcher-metadata/README.md

 the appropriate rake task.
 These tasks are all defined in `lib/tasks/imports.rake`.
 An individual task is defined for importing each type of data from each source (note, however, that there isn't necessarily a one-to-one correspondence between the rake tasks and the data files).
 We also define a single task that imports all types of data from all sources - `rake import:all`.
+A separate task is used to import all of the currently supported data directly via the Activity Insight API:  `rake import:activity_insight`.
 All of these tasks are designed to be idempotent given the same source data.
 If you are using the individual tasks to import only a subset of the data and you're going to be running more than one, the order in which the tasks are run is important.
 Some tasks create records that other tasks will find and use if they are present.
-Running that tasks in the correct order ensures that your data import will be complete.
+Running the tasks in the correct order ensures that your data import will be complete.
 The correct order for running the tasks is given by the order in which their associated classes are called in the definition of the `import:all` task.

 ### Identifying Dupicate Publication Data
 TODO:  Describe the process for automatically identifying duplicate publication records.